Maddiemcampbell/Maddiemcampbell/README.md

 My dedication to learning has driven my success in a myriad of specialties.
 Design, strategy, management, creative direction, and development are my specialties.
 <br></br>

-- 🔭 I’m currently working on <a href="https://technicall.io">technicALL</a>
+- 🔭 I’m currently working a SaaS AI Platform with Next.js 13, Tailwind, and Stripe
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python and LLMs
 - 💬 Ask me about accessibility and disability advocacy in tech
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i lived outside in a hammock for three months
+- ⚡ Fun fact: I lived outside in a hammock for three months on a mountain

 ## Find me around the web 🌎:
-- Learning in public on <a target="_blank" href="https://twitter.com/maddiexcampbell">Twitter</a> or <a target="_blank" href="https://madelinecampbell.dev">madelinecampbell.dev</a>
+- Learning in public on <a target="_blank" href="https://madelinecampbell.dev">madelinecampbell.dev</a>
 <!-- - Tinkering with interactions on <a href=""> Codepen</a> 🏓 -->
 - Sharing updates on <a target="_blank" href="https://www.linkedin.com/in/madelinemcampbell/">LinkedIn</a> 💼